OpenDataManchester/KnoWaste/stakeholders.md

 ## Regulators

-The organisations that ensures compliance with laws, regulations, and established rules for waste disposal in the UK.
+The organisations that ensure compliance with laws, regulations, and established rules for waste disposal in the UK.

   - Department for Environment, Food and Rural Affairs ([DEFRA](https://www.gov.uk/government/organisations/department-for-environment-food-rural-affairs))
   - Scottish Environment Protection Agency [SEPA](https://www.sepa.org.uk/about-us/) is the regulator for **Scotland**